76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 4. Content updates and staging edits absorbed without schedule slip.
 Two separate content tasks arrived mid-engagement: a content update round that brought new copy for service pages against a Screaming Frog parity spreadsheet the agency assembled, and a staging-edits round covering minor text adjustments and layout fixes.
 Both were absorbed as standalone Redmine issues with tracked hours and worked down in parallel with the QA backlogs.
 The live-fix round — urgent post-launch corrections flagged by the client — was similarly contained and closed before the AM Issues Backlog was finalized.

-The 96-row Screaming Frog crawl was the discipline that held both QA tracks together.
+The 96-row Screaming Frog crawl was the fixed reference that held both QA tracks together.
 The original site was VPN-restricted during development — the crawl tab was the only reliable fidelity reference per page — so anchoring H1 text and meta descriptions to its output before either backlog opened meant both the SEO track and the AM track were reviewing against the same baseline, not against what the page happened to look like.

 Results